brendandburns/metaparticle/README.md

 NB: This is really a work in progress for now.

 ## About
 Metaparticle is intended to radically simplify the process of building distributed systems.
+Metaparticle intends to remove much of the boilerplate associated with implementing and deploying common distributed system patterns.
+Metaparticle enables you to focus on your code, while allowing you to treat your architecture as code as well.

-It takes a code as config approach to defining your infrastructure.
+Metaparticle does this using a *code as config* approach to defining your infrastructure.
+This approach is intended to work with containerized applications regardless of the language in which those applications are written.
 Additionally, if you choose to code in Javascript, you can blend your code and your infrastructure in a single file.

+Metaparticle works by defining [service patterns](docs/service-patterns.md), which you can instantiate via simple code.
+This code contains both the definition of your architecture as well as the implementation of the service itself.

+Currently Metaparticle supports the following *service patterns*:
+   * Scatter/Gather  (aka Fan-Out/Fan-In)
+   * Shard: Choose a replica based on a user-supplied sharding function
+   * Spread: Spread load uniformly across all replicas

+Without further ado, here are some examples:

 ## Hello World